Risks and causes of bile duct cancer

 Some factors might increase the risk of bile duct cancer but there isn’t enough evidence to be sure.
 These include:

-• infection with the hepatitis B or C virus
+• medical conditions including hepatitis B or C infection and diabetes

 • being overweight or obese